poirier/cheat/django/filter.rst

 Unfortunately, linking to pages like that breaks filtering.
-More specifically, whenever you follow one of those links, the view will forget whatever filtering the user has applied, because that filtering is also controlled by query parameters.
-So if you're on a page ``https://example.com/objectlist/?type=paperback`` and then follow a page link, you'll end up at ``https://example.com/objectlist/?page=3`` when you wanted to have ``https://example.com/objectlist/?type=paperback&page=3``.
+More specifically, whenever you follow one of those links, the view will forget whatever filtering the user has applied, because that filtering is also controlled by query parameters, and these links don't include the filter's parameters.

+So if you're on a page ``https://example.com/objectlist/?type=paperback`` and then follow a page link, you'll end up at ``https://example.com/objectlist/?page=3`` when you wanted to be at ``https://example.com/objectlist/?type=paperback&page=3``.

 It would be nice if Django helped out with a way to build links that set